© Keith Saunders

 Garrett Sholdice, Director Ergodos, Journal of Music 11 May 2011

 “This was a bravura performance from a consummate artist.
 Rapid runs and figurations were executed with thrilling agility and astonishing clarity of articulation.
 In slower movements, her elegant phrasing and finely graded dynamics created moments of hushed intensity.

 Throughout, Lacey sustained splendid breath control and refined timbre, radiating burnished warmth on the lower-pitched instruments and gleaming purity from the higher-pitched ones.
 She tastefully ornamented her solo lines, and her fluttering trills realised the avian character of the first movement of Spring.”

 Murray Black, The Australian May 19 2009

-Genevieve has a substantial recording catalogue (ABC Classics) and a high-profile career as soloist with orchestras and ensembles around the world.
-Her latest recording on ABC Classics, Heard This and Thought of You, with James Crabb (Classical Accordion) was released in August 2015.
-Genevieve’s work has won her multiple awards including two ARIAs, a Helpmann award, Australia Council, Freedman and Churchill Fellowships and Outstanding Musician, Melbourne Prize for Music.
-She holds academic and performance degrees (including a doctorate) in music and English literature from universities in Melbourne, Switzerland and Denmark.
+Genevieve has won two ARIAs (Australian Recording Industry Awards), a Helpmann Award, Australia Council, Freedman and Churchill Fellowships and Outstanding Musician, Melbourne Prize for Music.
+She holds degrees (including a doctorate) in music and English literature from universities in Melbourne, Switzerland and Denmark.